-Bill Maher’s 9th Annual New Year’s Comedy Extravaganza starring
+Bill Maher’s New Year’s 10th Anniversary starring

 Fans can expect the unexpected when it comes to Maher’s New Year’s extravaganza.
 In 2013, Academy Award-winner actor Sean Penn and director Michael Moore made a surprise appearance to introduce Pearl Jam’s Eddie Vedder, who wowed the crowd with a surprise acoustic set.
 In 2015, David Spade and Jeff Ross added to the hysteria, and were followed up by Margaret Cho and Dana Gould in 2016 and finally by Bob Saget and Reggie Brown in 2017.
-Last year, Bill’s Hawaii shows with Natasha Leggero and Carol Leifer were joined by a host of surprise celebrity guests including Woody Harrelson, Paul Simon, Eddie Vedder, Bonnie Hunt and Sean Penn.
-No matter what happens, one thing is for certain: This show is the place to be as the world welcomes in 2020.
+Bill’s Hawaii shows with Natasha Leggero and Carol Leifer in 2018 were joined by a host of surprise celebrity guests including Woody Harrelson, Paul Simon, Eddie Vedder, Bonnie Hunt and Sean Penn.
+No matter what happens, one thing is for certain: This show is the place to be as the world welcomes in 2022.

 “I think everybody wants to be in Hawaii in December,” Maher said.
 “That was my plan all year; get my ass booked there for New Year’s!”

-*This show will include mature subject matter.
+*Proof of full COVID-19 vaccination required to enter.
+Masks required at all times indoors.
+This show will include mature subject matter.